 Look outside the CBD in suburban areas.
 Or on the fringe of major tourist holiday hotspots.
 We are not talking about staying at 4 or 5-star resorts but in residential accommodation.
 You pay premium inflated prices for hotels that don’t have real living facilities (like kitchens and bedrooms).
 Whereas in renting in the local residential market you will be competing at market rates.
 You need to get something furnished.
 That means it needs to come with beds, fridge, microwave, kitchen stuff, washing machine and so on.
 It might be difficult to find in peak season and some places might not have many options.
 But, we’ve found that you could pay around the same or just a bit more for furnished as you would for unfurnished.

 If you can’t travel for long periods try taking your breaks during times when schools are in session.
 Because you can save so much more in travel and accommodation costs when you aren’t competing with every man and his dog (or kids in this case).
-We have 5 young kids, so travelling becomes much more complicated.
+We have 5 young kids, so travelling becomes much more complicated – for a start we’d have to book at least two rooms.
 But because we home-school them, then it easier to go whenever without waiting for school breaks.

 Cheap Short-term Holiday Accommodation

 If for some strange reason you can’t go long-term, below are short-term and cheap accommodation ideas.
 We’ve stayed at a house right on the beach for US$30 a night, a house right across from the beach for around US$120 per week and even a house with beautiful views for just a donation.
 They weren’t high-class swanky joints.
 The last thing you want on your holiday is to be hovering over the kids to make sure they don’t bring any sand or stray crabs in from the beach.
 You’d be surprised at what is available for very cheap outside of peak times.
 You just have to search outside the mainstream Google results.